AdobeDocs/platform-learn.en/help/tutorial-mobile-ios-swift-implementation/add-extensions.md

 ---
-title: Add Extensions to a Mobile tags property
+title: Add extensions to a mobile tags property
 description: Learn how to add extensions to a mobile tags property.
 This lesson is part of the Implement the Experience Cloud in Mobile iOS Swift Applications tutorial.
 exl-id: 51c2ede0-b8bd-469e-83f1-827ed30df58f
 ---
-# Add Extensions
+# Add extensions

 In this lesson, you will add extensions to your tags property.

 Tags allows Adobe and third-party vendors to create extensions to make it easy to deploy their solutions.
 An extension is a package of code that extends the Data Collection interface and client functionality.
 Extensions give you the ability to choose only the parts of the Adobe Experience Platform Mobile SDK that you need for your specific app.
 You can think of tags as an operating system, and extensions are the apps you use to achieve your tasks.

 Since you will be implementing the Adobe solutions (e.g. Target, Analytics, and Audience Manager), you will add the necessary extensions required to support them.